cthuaung/mcp-server/README.md

 # MCP Server Tutorial

-This repository contains a simple MCP (Machine Conversation Protocol) server built with FastMCP.
+This repository contains a simple MCP (Model Context Protocol) server built with FastMCP.
 The server provides various mathematical operations as tools that can be used through the MCP protocol.

 ## Features